HLN Review: Restaurant Pine, Northumberland

 Quaffable English wine?
 Sustainable European grape juice?
 Sommelier Vanessa Stoltz is on hand to assist with picking your poison – and if it’s anything like what we went for, it won’t disappoint.
 Order a Flowering Collins to start, then sit back and soak up the buzzing atmosphere (which, on this occasion, is partly provided by the evening’s Fleetwood Mac playlist).
 It feels lively and full, which is impressive considering the restaurant seats no more than 30.

-Throughout the evening, dishes trickle from the open kitchen before us.
+Throughout the evening, dishes from the tasting menu trickle from the open kitchen before us.
 And while many may seem high-brow, Byerley’s flavour combinations are tried-and-tested classics.

 Take the Doddington cheese and wild leek canelé, for example.
 It might look like the classic rum and vanilla French pastry, but instead of a sweet hit, there’s a creamy cheddar filling, caramelised crust and a pickled onion gel garnish – worlds apart, to say the least.
 Just like many of the other dishes on the menu here, it shouldn’t work, but it does.
 Clever cooking at its finest, that’s exactly what you can expect here.